 No, by purchasing in the Pacific Harbour Golf and Country Club Community you are automatically a member of the Body Corporate.

-Each subsidiary Body Corporate of the Pacific Harbour Golf and Country Club Community has a Chairperson, Secretary, Treasurer and four Committee Members.
-An AGM is held each year and residents are encouraged to attend.
+Each subsidiary Body Corporate of the Pacific Harbour Golf and Country Club Community has a Chairperson, Secretary, Treasurer and up to four Committee Members.
+An AGM is held each year in October and residents are encouraged to attend.
 Nominations are called for each position prior to every AGM and Body Corporate Committee Membership is open to any financial Lot owner.
-If you would like to be part of the Committee, please feel free to nominate prior to the AGM.
-Observes are welcomed at committee meetings; however, an observer may not vote on any motions.
+If you would like to be part of the Committee, please feel free to nominate prior to the AGM when you receive the Nomination information.
+Observes are welcomed at committee meetings; however, an observer may not vote on any motions at a Committee Meeting.
 All financial Lot owners may vote at the AGM.

 The Covenant States